-Rescuers pull 15 out from China landslide, 26 still missing
+Rescuers pull 15 out from China landslide, 32 missing

-BEIJING Rescuers have pulled 15 people alive from a landslide that slammed into a village in China's eastern Zhejiang province after a typhoon but 26 people are still missing, state media said on Thursday.
+BEIJING (Reuters) - Rescuers have pulled 15 people alive from a landslide that slammed into a village in China's eastern Zhejiang province after a typhoon but 32 people are still missing there and in another nearby village, state media said on Thursday.

 Heavy rains brought by the remnants of Typhoon Megi caused the landslide to crash into Sucun village on Wednesday.

-The microblog of official provincial news portal Zhejiang Online showed pictures of survivors being carried out on the backs of rescuers, while others dug through rubble to locate survivors.
+Pictures on the microblog of official provincial news portal Zhejiang Online showed survivors being carried out on the backs of rescuers, while others dug through rubble to find survivors.

-It gave no details of those still missing other than to say one was an official who had been in the village to organize evacuations.
+It gave no details of the 26 still missing in Sucun other than to say one was an official who had been in the village to organize evacuations.

-A mass of debris rolled down a lush mountain toward the small village, according to images posted on Zhejiang Online.
+A mass of debris rolled down a lush mountain towards the small village, according to images posted on Zhejiang Online.

+Six people in Baofeng village in the same province were also missing after their homes were destroyed by a separate landslide, the official Xinhua news agency said.

 Mountainous Zhejiang, along with its neighboring provinces, are frequently hit by typhoons at this time of year and are also highly susceptible to landslides.